-We provide adequate and appropriate staffing resources to meet the needs of children, more information can be found in our recruitment and retention policy.
+We provide adequate and appropriate staffing resources to meet the needs of children.
 Applicants for posts are clearly informed that positions are exempt from the Rehabilitation of Offenders Act 1974.
 Candidates are informed of the need to carry out enhanced disclosure checks with the Disclosure and Barring Service before posts can be confirmed.
 We also require 2 references for every employee.

 Where applicants are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information.